Bologna massacre: Legacy

-The clock at Bologna Centrale railway station was permanently fixed at 10:25 to commemorate the massacre.
+While initially repaired, the clock at Bologna Centrale railway station was permanently fixed at 10:25 to commemorate the massacre in 1996.

 Bologna and the Associazione tra i familiari delle vittime della strage alla stazione di Bologna del 2 agosto 1980 sponsor an annual international composition competition which ends with a concert in Piazza Maggiore on 2 August, a national memorial day for all terrorist massacres.
-Although the damaged part of the station has been mostly reconstructed, the original floor tile pierced by the detonation has been left in place and a deep crack (covered by a glass panel) has been left in the reconstructed main wall.
-The explosion caused the station clock to stop at the time of the incident (10:25).
-Images of the stopped clock quickly became a visual symbol of the tragedy.
-The clock was initially repaired but in 1996, the authorities decided to permanently fix the clock at 10:25, as a commemoration.
+Although the damaged part of the station has been mostly reconstructed, the original floor tile pierced by the detonation has been left in place and a deep crack has been left in the reconstructed main wall (covered by a glass panel).
+The explosion also caused the station clock to stop at the time of the incident (10:25); images of the stopped clock quickly became a visual symbol of the tragedy.
+The clock was initially repaired but in 1996, the authorities decided to permanently fix it at 10:25 as a commemoration.

 In February and July 2020, the Italian weekly L'Espresso published a reportage claiming the couple Licio Gelli-Umberto Ortolani financed the terrorists of the bombing and subsequently took care of the necessary red herrings thanks to the support of Federico Umberto D'Amato.

 The International Composing Competition "2 Agosto" was established on behalf of the Association of the families of the victims of the massacre, and has run annually since 1995.